callitask/finance-api/docs/01-ARCHITECTURE.md

 ---

 ## SEO Edge Logic
-See `docs/08-SEO-EDGE.md` for full details on how the Cloudflare Worker handles Bot Detection and Meta Injection.
+See `docs/08-SEO-EDGE.md` for full details on how the Cloudflare Worker handles **Edge Hydration**, Bot Detection, and Meta Injection.